Luis Garcia Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks' 4.36 team ERA ranks 19th across all league pitching staffs.
+- The Diamondbacks' 4.37 team ERA ranks 19th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs surrendered (69 total, 1.2 per game).
+- The Diamondbacks rank 19th in baseball in home runs surrendered (71 total, 1.2 per game).

-- Henry (3-1) takes the mound for the Diamondbacks in his eighth start of the season.
-He's put together a 3.73 ERA in 41 2/3 innings pitched, with 25 strikeouts.
+- The Diamondbacks are sending Davies (0-1) to make his fifth start of the season.
+He is 0-1 with a 5.40 ERA and 14 strikeouts in 18 1/3 innings pitched.

-- In his most recent appearance on Thursday, the left-hander tossed seven scoreless innings against the Colorado Rockies while surrendering two hits.
+- In his last appearance on Thursday, the righty went 5 2/3 innings against the Colorado Rockies, giving up three earned runs while surrendering seven hits.

-- In eight games this season, the 25-year-old has an ERA of 3.73, with 5.5 strikeouts per nine innings.
-Opponents are batting .233 against him.
+- The 30-year-old has an ERA of 5.40, with 6.9 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.